 In schools, universities, business settings and charitable organisations, Kimba successfully uses spoken word, poetry & rap to captivate audiences.
 From venues such as the V&A museum and Tate Modern, to community libraries, auditoriums and classrooms, his creative approach and versatility to adapt material to meet a specific brief is valued and appreciated.
 His passion and experience provide an open forum to be inspired.

 Three events stick in my mind above the many others.
 Kimba worked with the Harrow Fairtrade Campaign and grassroots Community Organisation BTWSC to capture the essence of the strategy to become a Fairtrade borough.
-He produced a catchy song, “It takes two” with meaningful lyrics which was published as a CD.
-It was used as a backdrop to an event in the town centre during Fairtrade fortnight 2012in front of two Mayors, the Mayor of Harrow and the Mayor of Douai, Harrow’s twin town .
-I believe this was a critical part of the borough achieving Fairtrade Borough status in 2014 at the end of my mayoral year.
-The second was a workshop with young people during African History Month when he worked with them and helped them produce a piece which they performed with his support in front of an intergenerational audience.
-“Pass it on” encouraged everyone to look at the legacy we have received and the duty we have to pass it on to the next generation.
-The third was an environmental workshop with young people where he got them to produce lyrics capturing Brent’s campaign to love where you live.
-It was interesting watching his channel creative talent from the usual run of the mill love lyrics to thoughtful words about keeping the neighbourhood clean.
+He produced a song that was used as a backdrop to an event in the town centre during Fairtrade fortnight in front of the Mayor of Harrow and the Mayor of Douai, Harrow’s twin town .
+I believe this was a critical part of the borough achieving Fairtrade status.
+The second was a workshop with young people during African History Month when he worked with them to produce a piece which they performed, with his support, in front of an intergenerational audience.
+The third was an environmental workshop with young people capturing Brent’s campaign to love where you live.

 Anthony Wilkes, Equality Diversity Inclusion Manager, Cancer Research UK